Morgan Point Lighthouse

 Local Boat Tours

-Provdes three lighthouse cruises between southeast Connecticut and Long Island Sound lighthouses.
-The Lights and Sights Cruise passes near Morgan Point Light.
+Provdes lighthouse cruises between southeast Connecticut and Long Island Sound.
+These include: The Classic Lighthouse Tour, The Long Island Lights Tour, and the Lights and Sights Cruise.

 Argia Mystic Sailing Cruises